Data Engineering of Model Performance Metrics

 Error Plot

-This novel plot created after training, graphically shows the MAE, std-dev and max-value for each epoch,
+This novel plot created after training, graphically shows the MAE, std-dev and max-value for each epoch, plus the minimum values with the corresponding epochs.

 Data Metrics Record